bastibe/SoundCard/README.md

         sp.play(data)
 ```

-Due to some idiosyncracies of Pulseaudio, `record` will not always return the exact number of samples that were asked.
-Similarly, while it is possible to specify a block size, Pulseaudio will only honor it approximately.
+Due to some idiosyncracies of Linux/pulseaudio, `record` will not always return the exact number of samples that were asked.
+Similarly, while it is possible to specify a block size, Linux/pulseaudio will only honor it approximately.

+Due to some limitations of Mac/coreaudio, you can not change the samplerate of `record` on a Mac.
+This will be solved by manually resampling either using coreaudio, or within this library.